-- 1) In accordance with Section 67 of the Missouri Revised Statutes, the budget officer, as designated by the District, prepares and adopts an annual budget which represents the complete financial plan for the ensuing budget year.
-The budget includes at least the following information: - a) A budget message describing the important features of the budget and major changes from the preceding year; - b) Estimated revenues to be collected from all sources for the budget year, with a comparative statement of actual or estimated revenues for the two years next preceding, itemized by year, fund, activity and object; - c) The amount required for the payment of interest, amortization, and redemption charges on the debt of the District; - d) A general budget summary. - In no event shall the total proposed expenditures from any fund exceed the estimated revenues to be received plus any unencumbered balance or less any deficit estimated for the beginning of the budget year.
+In accordance with Section 67 of the Missouri Revised Statutes, as amended, the budget officer, as designated by the District, prepares and adopts an annual budget which represents the complete financial plan for the ensuing budget year.

+- 1) The budget includes at least the following information: - a) A budget message describing the important features of the budget and major changes from the preceding year; - b) Estimated revenues to be collected from all sources for the budget year, with a comparative statement of actual or estimated revenues for the two years next preceding, itemized by year, fund, activity and object; - c) The amount required for the payment of interest, amortization, and redemption charges on the debt of the District; - d) A general budget summary.